Eco-Business Special Report

 That is not to say that countries haven’t made any efforts at all.
 Over the years, governments have launched several programmes and policies to support the deployment of renewables, with varying degrees of success.

-Take Indonesia, for instance.
+Take Indonesia.
 The nation first introduced feed-in tariffs—fixed, subsidised rates paid to clean energy generators for electricity they export to the grid—nearly a decade ago to attract foreign investment.

 Similar schemes have helped to jump-start clean energy markets around the world, but not so in the archipelago, where wind and solar currently make up around 2 per cent of the power mix, with geothermal energy accounting for less than 4 per cent.